How do you create more ambitious goals?

 So instead of focusing solely on material gain, when you carve your goals make sure you are not creating a prison you will eventually regret.
 Create goals that challenge you to be better all-around: truly ambitious goals that excite you and also nourish your soul.

-Here are 7 ways you can make your goals more ambitious and meaningful:
+Here are 7 ways to create more ambitious goals:

 Don’t become like this man who gave all his life to become successful only to realize that the price of success wasn’t worth it.